CrackedPolishedBlackstoneBricksMC/voldeloom/quat_notes/why are ou doing taht.md

 * Powershell also agrees tbh?

 either the jank ass downloader is corrupting something, something is overwriting the file, or what

+# figured it out

+if you set `Accept-Encoding: gzip`, the server will happily respond with a gzipped data stream that *inflates to a completely different jar file*. like the jars contain the same contents as